jdhao/blog_source/sqrt_without_using_builtin_sqrt.md

 ---

 I saw an interesting question that how to get square root of x without using builtin function from your language.
+There are different ways to approach this problem.

 <!--more-->